MPhil/PhD in Development Studies

 We normally require a 2.1 bachelor's degree plus a Masters degree with a Merit classification in a Social Science plus one reference.
 In exceptional cases we may accept applicants who do not meet these criteria if they show evidence of a strong Masters degree and/or appropriate level of relevant work experience.
-International applicants should also see Doctoral School English language requirements Doctoral School English language requirements
+International applicants should also see Doctoral School English language requirements.

-Study MPhil/PhD in Development Studies at SOAS to realise your potential to tackle global injustice and transform the world with your research impact.
+Study our on-campus MPhil/PhD in Development Studies at SOAS to realise your potential to tackle global injustice and transform the world with your research impact.

 As a PhD researcher, you’ll join a renowned globally diverse research community with access to research and teaching opportunities, as well as a substantial series of seminars presented by leading development professionals and practitioners.

 The Department currently has over 70 research students, working on a range of research topics in many parts of Asia, Africa, Latin America and the Middle East.
 We are particularly interested in potential research students who wish to work in one of the main Departmental Research Clusters, specifically:

 - Violence, Conflict and Peace

 SOAS research students are encouraged to attend weekly training sessions to introduce them to a number of practical techniques and vocational skills utilised within the development profession, seminars on topics relevant to Development Studies and, where appropriate, post-experience workshops.